digitalhabitat/agbot_0/README.md

 + The agbot does not stop moving or shows delayed control
 	+ The Drive motors will go into a run away state if the wheel encoders are disconnected or intermittent.
 Ensure that the wheel encoder wire connections are properly attached and secure.
 Verify safe functionality on a jack stand before operating on the the lab floor.
 Always be ready to press button 1 on the wireless relay remote to activate the Emergency Stop in case this event occurs. ***NEVER STAND DIRECTLY IN FRONT OR BEHIND THE AGBOT***
 	+ The PID controller configuration may need additional tunning.
+See [BasicMicro Motion Studio](https://www.basicmicro.com/downloads)
 	+ Delayed control around 1-2 sec at worst is typical.

 + `ssh nvidia@tegra-ubuntu` is not working